wolfgangj/bone-lisp/README.md

 It is inspired by Pico Lisp, R5RS Scheme, Forth, Common Lisp, Erlang and Ruby.

 It is currently written for 64 bit systems.
-It also requires little-endian, though this can be easiely fixed if desired.
 It runs on GNU/Linux and should also work on other Unices.

 ## Why?

+Garbage collection is not a solved problem.
-Garbage collection becomes extremely complex internally if you want to support multi-threading, avoid pause-times and handle large heaps well.
+It becomes extremely complex internally if you want to support multi-threading, avoid pause-times and handle large heaps well.
 But doing manual memory management is time-consuming and usually also error-prone.
 Explicit regions are both very simple and very fast, but how far can one get with them?
 I want to find out, so I am developing this interpreter.